WangSoybean/Chrysanthemum-nankingense-mitogenome/README.md

-These source codes used for the analysis of assemblies, recombined and Synteny.
+These source codes used for the analysis of assemblies, recombined, Synteny and phylogeny.